 It was in the 1970s when Spanish jurist Elisa Pérez-Vera became the first woman rapporteur of a private international law treaty at the Hague Conference on Private International Law (HCCH).
 Those were years of effervescent progress for women, especially economic and reproductive.

-Choosing when or whether to have children, working outside the home and generating their own income followed the agenda priority of those days: autonomy.
-Much was discussed about discrimination, not violence though, as reflected in the Convention on the Elimination of Discrimination against Women (CEDAW), signed in 1979 and considered a framework for women’s human rights.
+Choosing when or whether to have children, working outside the home and generating their own income settled the agenda priority of those days: autonomy.
+Much was discussed about discrimination, not violence though, as reflected in the Convention on the Elimination of Discrimination against Women (CEDAW), signed in 1979, and considered a framework for women’s human rights.

 In the same context, the 1980 Hague Convention was born, with the participation of Pérez-Vera in its drafting.